 When you begin classes, attend every class session to help you move forward with writing.

 Choosing success means talking with advisors when registering for classes and your instructors when needing help.
-Using DMACC’s support services like Academic Achievement Centers, the Library Professionals, and SMARTHINKING will also help you succeed in college.
+Using DMACC’s support services like Academic Achievement Centers and the Library Professionals will also help you succeed in college.

 For questions regarding placement, contact an academic advisor.